 If you still have time before going back to Glasgow, why not visiting another distillery?
 Glengoyne Distillery, only 30 minutes away from Glasgow, claims to be the prettiest distillery in Scotland.
 Indeed, I loved their flower garden, waterfalls, and elegant tasting room.

 When is the best season go diving in the Scottish Highlands?

 If you want warmer weather and a chance to combine the trip with a basking shark snorkelling tour, it has to be in the first half of August.
-At that time of the year, you can enjoy mild weather, but water will not be warmer than 12°C. Whatever the season, a dry suit is always recommended.
+At that time of the year, you can enjoy mild weather, but the water will not be warmer than 12°C. Whatever the season, a drysuit is always recommended.

-Other than that you can dive these locations all year-long.
+Other than that you can scuba dive these locations all year long.
 In February/March, the water is the coldest (6 to 8°C) but also the clearest.
 With outdoor temperatures close to zero, the water might be warmer than the air.
-On a beautiful Saturday morning of February, the outdoor temperature was -2°C, water at the surface was at 6°C, and at a depth of 12m, water was at 8°C!
+On a beautiful Saturday morning in February, the outdoor temperature was -2°C, water at the surface was at 6°C, and at a depth of 12m, water was at 8°C!

 My top tips to drive in Scotland